Train With Purpose. Fly With Confidence.

 Dallas College offers fast, flexible credentials designed with local employers to help you quickly start or advance your career.

 Length of time is based on catalog degree plans1.
-Tuition rates are based on program hours for Dallas County residents2.
+Credit tuition rates are based on program hours for Dallas County residents.
+Continuing education and Ed2Go tuition may vary by program2.

 Can I Get a Job?